anniedotexe/RNN-Twitter-Bot/README.md

 - Check if python and pip have been installed correctly.

-    ```
-    python3 --version
-    pip3 --version
-    ```
+    `python3 --version`
+    `pip3 --version`

-7. Install all required packages needed to run the script on the server.
+5. Install all required packages needed to run the script on the virtual machine.
 ```
 sudo python3 -m pip install -r requirements.txt
 ```